c-blake/lc/README.md

 possible and "kind orders" are user-configurable.
 Between kind order assignment and multi-dimensionality you can filter & group almost any way that makes sense, and none of that needs any changing of `lc` proper - just your configuration.
-Less can be more with good factoring.  `lc` is almost an "`ls`-Construction toolkit".
+Less can be more with good factoring.  `lc` is more an "`ls` framework".

 Because of all that flexibility, `lc` has a built in style/aliasing system.
 This lets you name canned queries & reports and refer to them, like `lc -sl`.